oils-for-unix/oils/doc/error-handling.md

 Generally, [errors occur *inside* blocks, not outside](proc-block-func.html#errors).

-Again, idiomatic Oil scripts never look at `$?`, which is only used to trigger shell's `errexit` rule.
+Again, idiomatic YSH scripts never look at `$?`, which is only used to trigger shell's `errexit` rule.
 Instead they invoke `try` and inspect `_status` when they want to handle errors.

 <div class="faq">

 Why `boolstatus`?
-Can't you just change what `if` means in Oil?
+Can't you just change what `if` means in YSH?

 </div>